-2.1 Capital Gains Tax (CGT) consequences of a property settlement
+2.1 Capital Gains Tax (CGT)

 Capital gains tax is normally payable on the differential between the capital proceeds from disposal (or deemed market value when the transaction is not arm's length) and the "cost base" of an asset.
 The cost base includes the original purchase price as well as other purchase and disposal costs relating to the asset.
 Depending on whether the owner of the asset is an individual or an entity, the effective rate of capital gains tax will vary.